giacomo-romanini/giacomo-romanini.github.io/_pages/about.md

 ---

-I am a Research Fellow in the DG Economics, Statistics and Research at the Bank of Italy.
+I am a Research Economist at the Bank of Italy.

 I hold a Ph.D. in Economics from Michigan State University.

 My research interests are International Banking and International Trade, with an emphasis on network effects and financial markets frictions.

-Email:  romanin1 [#] msu.edu
+Email:  giacomo.romanini [#] bancaditalia.it